zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

     ]
 ---

-The microfacet theory is a fundamental component of physically based rendering.
-Unfortunately, it is often perceived as being rather complicated.
-There are several reasons for this.
-The first one is that most papers only focus on a single component (such as the distribution of normals or the masking function), while glossing over the rest.
-The second problem is the lack of the geometrical interpretations of mathematical expressions, which inhibits understanding at the intuitive level.
-In the course of any serious work on the extensions or applications of the theory (such as Smith's approximation, multiple scattering, bump roughness, microsurface transformations, or area lighting), the absence of a solid grasp of the fundamentals will manifest itself through inefficiency (or, worse yet, ineffectiveness).
+The microfacet theory is one of the core components of physically based rendering.
+Unfortunately, it is often perceived as being rather complicated, for several reasons.
+The first one is that most papers only focus on a single aspect (such as the distribution of normals or the masking function), while neglecting the big picture.
+The second problem is the lack of geometrical interpretations of the mathematical expressions, which inhibits understanding at the intuitive level.
+A solid grasp of the fundamentals of the theory is an essential requirement for working on its extensions or applications (such as Smith's approximation, multiple scattering, bump roughness, microsurface transformations, and so on).
 This article aims to address these issues by collecting the fragments from the literature and explaining how they fit together.

 <!--more-->

 ### Microsurface and Macrosurface

-Pick an object, perhaps one that sits on your desk or lives in your head.
-Focus on a tiny fragment of its surface.
+Pick an object in front of you, and focus on a tiny fragment of its surface.
 If this fragment is sufficiently small, or is sufficiently far away, it will look effectively flat (but not necessarily smooth).
 Therefore, to a negligible degree of error, the fragment may be replaced by a first-order approximation[^1] -- its orthogonal projection onto the averaged tangent plane.
 In the literature, this projected surface is referred to as the *macrosurface* (see Fig. 1 below).
 It is characterized by the *area* $\small A$ and the *unit normal vector*[^6] $\small \bm{n}$.
 Fixing the origin and two (linearly independent, but not necessarily unit or orthogonal) tangent vectors is sufficient to complete the parameterization of the macrosurface.

 [^1]: In the sense of a Taylor series expansion.